jamesha100/cucm-license-management/page2.md

 ```
 It is possible to show the *userid* value in the device query shown above by adding an inner join to the *enduser* table as shown in the query below.
 ```
-admin:run sql select d.pkid,d.name as devicename, d.description,tm.name as devicemodel,d.fkenduser,eu.userid from device as d inner join typemodel as tm on tm.enum = d.tkmodel inner join enduser as eu on eu.pkid=d.fkenduser where d.tkclass = '1' and not (d.tkmodel = '72' or d.tkmodel = '645')
+run sql select d.pkid,d.name as devicename, d.description,tm.name as devicemodel,d.fkenduser,eu.userid from device as d inner join typemodel as tm on tm.enum = d.tkmodel inner join enduser as eu on eu.pkid=d.fkenduser where d.tkclass = '1' and not (d.tkmodel = '72' or d.tkmodel = '645')
 pkid                                 devicename      description              devicemodel                             fkenduser                            userid
 ==================================== =============== ======================== ======================================= ==================================== ==========
 6eb51642-2723-8ceb-0431-6d1f70437fb8 CSFJHAWKINS     James Hawkins Jabber CSF Cisco Unified Client Services Framework 8c758cf4-da8c-bd00-53be-a0902f1707e1 jhawkins